-- Are all employees expected to return to campus to work?
+- Are all employees expected to work on campus?

 In establishing unit reintegration plans, unit heads may incorporate efforts to promote social distancing into their unit reintegration plans such as alternate scheduling, in which a faculty or staff member works on campus and remotely on alternating days or shifts throughout the work week.
 These arrangements can be established by the unit head for some or all unit employees separately from any COVID-19 related accommodation in the summer or fall 2020 semesters.

 The unit head.
-The date of an employee’s expected to return to campus will be driven by the unit’s reintegration plan developed by the unit head.
+The date of an employee’s expected return to campus or dates worked on campus will be driven by the unit’s reintegration plan developed by the unit head.
 The unit reintegration plan should identify which employees are expected to return for each reintegration phase (Phase 1, 2 or 3).
 Thus, the unit head determines when each employee in his or her unit is expected to return to campus to work.

 2. Process for Evaluating an Employee’s Request for COVID-19 Related Accommodations